 Essential Tips for Avoiding Poisonous Plants While Hiking in South Carolina

 Hiking in South Carolina offers beautiful trails, diverse wildlife, and lush vegetation.
-However, the state is home to several poisonous plants that can cause serious skin irritation, allergic reactions, or even more severe health issues.
-Knowing how to identify and avoid these plants is crucial for a safe and enjoyable outdoor experience.
-This guide highlights the most common poisonous plants found in South Carolina, their effects, and practical tips to steer clear of them while hiking.
+However, the state is home to several poisonous plants that can cause serious skin irritation and allergic reactions that range from mild to severe (anaphylaxis).
+The key to enjoying your outdoor experience is knowing how to identify them.
+This post highlights the three most common poisonous plants found in South Carolina, their effects and practical tips to avoid them.

 Recognizing Common Poisonous Plants in South Carolina